danielpetrov/ag-grid-api/Readme.md

 ![ag grid logo](img/logo.png)
-# Ag-Grid-React Higher Order Components, which will make your life easier
+# Higher Order Components for AgGridReact, which will make your life easier

 ## AgGridApi